davidstone/isocpp/operator-spaceship/I-did-not-order-this.md

 This is a tempting solution.
 The author of the range type merely defines their own `operator==` (and `operator!=` in terms of it) that does the size short circuiting.
 Unfortunately, this solution just pushes the problem up.
 If we define `operator==` and `operator!=` for ranges, we run into the same problem with the obvious specification of `operator<=>` for types like `tuple`, so now any type that calls another type's `operator<=>` also has to define its own `operator==` and `operator!=`.
 Even if we specify types like `tuple` to have all three of `operator<=>`, `operator==`, and `operator!=`, current wording for `operator<=>` would make user-defined types like

 	struct S {
-		std::string str;
+		string str;
 		auto operator<=>(S const &) const = default;
 	};

-slower than `std::string`.
+slower than `string`.
 If we accept this library-only solution, we must sacrifice maintainability and respecting the programmer's time.

 ### Define `operator==` and `operator!=` for ranges, and synthesize those operators in general